This post contains affiliate links.

-It’s a fact that without its presence in our diet we would be dead in about one week.
+In Fact, without the presence of water in our diet, we would be dead in about one week.

-This estimate is based upon observations of people at the end of their lives when food and water intake has been stopped.
+This estimate is based upon observations of people at the end of their lives when food and water intake have been stopped.

 Here are some amazing facts about the human body and its relationship with water:

-1. Blood and the cerebrospinal fluid are composed mostly of water and even seemingly dry human bones are 31% water.
+1. Blood and cerebrospinal fluid are composed mostly of water, and even seemingly dry human bones are 31% water.

 2. Water is the most abundant chemical nutrient present in living human cells.
 It accounts for 65 to 90 percent of each cell and is also present between cells.

-3. Each day we lose 2 to 3 litres of water through breathing, sweating, urine and bowel movements.
+3. Each day, we lose 2 to 3 liters of water through breathing, sweating, urine, and bowel movements.
 It is essential that we replace that water to prevent dehydration and even death.

 4. Water acts as a lubricant and shock absorber for our joints and regulates our body temperature.
 It also helps to flush waste and is essential to the workings of the brain and spinal cord.